Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 As of Towny 0.92.0.0, towns (typically mayors by default, but possibly other town ranks,) can set a list of Outlaws.
 Outlaws are set using '/own outlaw [add/remove] [name]' and the command requires the towny.command.town.outlaw permission node.
 Outlaws can be any player and do not have to be in a town or nation.

 If the newly-minted outlaw is a member of your town they will be kicked.
 Towns that have themselves set to Open-status (anyone can join using the '/town join' command,) can use the outlaw list to prevent these players from joining their town freely.
+Players cannot spawn to public towns which consider them outlaws.

 Players that enter into a town where they are considered to be an outlaw will see a warning-title-message informing them.
 If a player is online and they are made into an Outlaw they will see a message in chat.